• Compare

 • Some features are paid extras

+What web hosting has the best phone support for customers?
+GoDaddy!
 GoDaddy is probably the most well-known name on this list.
 It’s reliable, it’s basic plans are fairly inexpensive, and provides you with a ton of features.

 It’s 99.99% uptime and fast page loading speeds also means visitors to your website won’t get frustrated when waiting for your pages to load, enabling you to get better conversion rates on your site!

+We love GoDaddy’s domain buying and domain selling system.
 You can pick up a free domain and free email address for your first year of use with the platform on its basic plan.

 However be warned, after the first year you’ll have to start paying a bit extra for the service, but that is a small price to pay for a seriously secure and reliable web hosting agent.

-siteground web hosting
+siteground vps hosting

 Pros